Which Tesla To Buy: Your Tesla Buying Guide

 Which wheels/rims size?

 The rims are not only design and appearance.
 The shape of the rims also influences the air resistance of the vehicle due to air turbulence.
 At first glance, this may seem trivial, but in reality, rim design and rim diameter still make a difference of a few percentage points in terms of power consumption.
 Basically, the larger and heavier the rim, the higher the consumption.
 It’s not for nothing that Tesla has developed the energy-saving Aero rim design for the Model 3.
 This is a good overview of the consumption data compared to the wheel size (values in Km a little further down the table).
-By the way, tyres for a larger rim diameter are also more expensive.
+By the way, tires for a larger rim diameter are also more expensive.

 Purchase Fabric or leather seats?